Hashan-Shaikh/Eyewear-frontend/README.md

 # Project description
-A multi-store e-commerce website specialising in a wide range of eye-related products.
+Designed and launched a multi-store e-commerce website specializing in a wide range of eye-related products, with the added capability of providing deep learning-based cataract disease detection through an integrated eye check-up feature

 # Getting Started with Create React App